 - a flashlight, disposable camera, emergency flares, set of cones, notepad, pen, and batteries.
 Also, carry a card with medical information about allergies and any pre-existing health conditions of which physicians should be aware, and keep a list of emergency contact numbers for law enforcement agencies.

 You and the other driver should show each other your driver’s licenses and vehicle registrations.
-You should always record:
+After a car accident, you should always record:

 - The other driver’s name, address, date of birth, telephone number, driver’s license number, and expiration date, and insurance company.